adityaguptavd/hr-project/README.md

 Now, open your browser and navigate to http://localhost:3030

-## Contributing to Exploding Kitten Game
+## Contributing to Employee Management System
 To contribute to EMS, follow these steps:

 1. Fork this repository.